weichen-qsnetwork/stratosnet.github.io/docs/docs-resource-node/setup-and-run-a-sds-resource-node.md

 ```
 >   `accounts` folder keeps important account info, including the `Wallet Address`(starting with `st`) and `P2P Address`(starting with `stsds`) of your SDS resource node.
 >
 >   `configs` folder includes all configurations for this SDS resource node.
-User may need to modify `configs/config.toml` file to adapt to specific requirements for the Tropos Incentive Testnet
+User may need to modify `configs/config.toml` file to adapt to specific requirements of the network.
 >
 >   `tmp` folder is hols the logs and outputs.